button-inc/gh-actions/README.md

-# button-shared-gh-actions
+## reusable gh actions can be shared

-reusable gh actions can be shared within button-inc
+Caller/Usage Code Snippet/examples can be found at the top of the respective yml files

 Code Scanning:
 - Trivy
 - Husky
 - Gitleaks (needs "gitleaks.toml" in the root dir for custom rules)
-- SonarCloud (needs "sonar-project.properties" in the root dir)
+- SonarCloud (needs "sonar-project.properties" in the root dir), UNTESTED

 Testing